OBS Studio Web Socket tutorial with examples Python and Javascript

 });

-Toggle a Source Visibility
+Toggle Source Visibility

 await obs.call('SetSceneItemEnabled', {